lquatrin/i3d21/assignment_5.md

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;s=%20\int_{a}^{b}%20\sqrt{1%20+%20\left(\frac{dy}{dx}\right)^2}%20\,dx%20\" />

 with dy/dx being evaluated using finite differences.
-To compute the accumulated distance from 0 to a certain v, we accumulate steps of 0.01 to approximate the arc length.
+To compute the distance from 0 to a certain v, steps of 0.01 are accumulated to approximate the arc length.
 For the following results, the first image uses the arc length, and the second image uses uniform distribution.

 #### Cilinder